-Ministry Of Finance Announces Amendments To Ministerial Decision No. 82 Of 2023 On Audited Financial Statements For Corporate Tax Purposes
+Ministry of Finance Announces Amendments to Ministerial Decision No. 82 of 2023 on Audited Financial Statements for Corporate Tax Purposes

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Abu Dhabi– As part of its continued efforts to enhance transparency and ensure robust financial reporting standards for businesses operating in the United Arab Emirates (UAE) under the Corporate Tax regime, the Ministry of Finance has issued an updated Ministerial Decision clarifying the requirements for the preparation and maintenance of audited financial statements in accordance with Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses (“Corporate Tax Law”).
+(MENAFN- MOF.GOV) Abu Dhabi, 14 April 2025 – As part of its continued efforts to enhance transparency and ensure robust financial reporting standards for businesses operating in the United Arab Emirates (UAE) under the Corporate Tax regime, the Ministry of Finance has issued an updated Ministerial Decision clarifying the requirements for the preparation and maintenance of audited financial statements in accordance with Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses ("Corporate Tax Law").

 Legal Disclaimer: